Fata Morgana Diaries #1 - Doors 1 to 3

 Bestia’s quiet days are really enjoyable to read through.
 But since this is still Fata Morgana, happiness is short-lived, and he ends up feeling reminded of his condition by a merchant’s comment.
 He gives in to his resentful, murderous impulses and murders all the visitors he gets at night.
 So much suffering ensues.
 At least until the white-haired girl’s reappearance.

 Sprite of Bestia (a dark, imposing shadow with red yes and fangs) looking at the white-haired girl (now with short hair and in a green dress) standing on the right.
-Narration: "And that flawlessly beautiful visage... you could not possibly mistake her for anyone else.
-And no, it is not someone who happens to resemble her."
+Narration:

 it seems this really is a case of reincarnation.